-- 1. In accordance with Article 7.42a of the WHW, in exceptional cases, following advice from the examination board, the dean or a body similar to the dean at the institution, and after careful consideration of the interests involved, the executive board can terminate or refuse the enrolment of a student for a study programme if, by their conduct or statements, that student has demonstrated unsuitability for the practice of one or more professions for which the programme followed trains the student, or unsuitability for the practical preparation for professional practice. - 2.
+- 1. In accordance with Article 7.42a of the WHW, in exceptional cases, following advice from the examination board, the dean or a body similar to the dean at the institution, and after careful consideration of the interests involved, the executive board can terminate or refuse the enrolment of a student for a study programme.
+This decision will take effect if a student, by behaviour or remarks has demonstrated unsuitability for the practice of one or more professions for which the programme followed trains the student, or unsuitability for the practical preparation for professional practice. - 2.
 The procedure that can result in Iudicium Abeundi is part of this TER-ReMa and a reference to the location is listed on: Research Masters & Post Master | Erasmus MC | Erasmus University Rotterdam (eur.nl).